Note: The audience for this article is Community Admins and Brand Super Admins.

 Companies can pay up to $43,792 per endorsement that does not follow FTC guidelines.

 What You Can Do

-As Administrators and Community Managers, you have a role to play in making sure employees are using clear and conspicuous disclosures.
+As Community Admins and Brand Super Admins, you have a role to play in making sure employees are using clear and conspicuous disclosures.
 Employees must use unambiguous language that is clearly noticeable to the audience and is in close proximity to the promotion.